 Remove content that is no longer relevant

-Sometimes certain parts of the original post are no longer relevant, the internet is a fast-moving place and what was relevant some time ago, might not be anymore.
-Have a good look at the post, are their parts that are no longer relevant?
+Sometimes certain parts of the original post are no longer relevant.
+The internet is a fast-moving place and what was relevant some time ago, might not be anymore.
+Have a good look at the post.
+Are there parts that are no longer relevant?

 Maybe there are outdated data/stats that you can replace with a newer version?
 Perhaps you use some examples throughout your copy that you can update with new ones.

 The same holds true for screenshots.
-Especially when you create a step-by-step guide or how-to, it could be worthwhile making sure that all the images are still up to date.
+Especially when you create a step-by-step guide or how-to, it could be worthwhile ensuring that all the images are still up to date.

 Since the original publication, you probably published a lot more content, are all the internal links still working?
 Or are there better or newer resources available on your website that you can link to?
 New lead generation offers to include?

 What about the Call-To-Actions (CTA’s)?
 Are they still relevant?
 Is the creative used on the CTA still in line with your guidelines?